Skip to Main Content Go to Sitemap

 Eligibility

-Yes, non-degree students are eligible to apply to Research Summer Student positions, as long as you will be going back to school in the fall.
+Yes, non-degree students are eligible to apply to Research Summer Student positions, if they resume their undergraduate program in the fall.
 See eligibility criteria above.

 No, you are not eligible to be hired as a Research Summer Student.
 However, you may be eligible to be hired into a different research student or research staff position.
 Please contact the scientist(s) you are interested in working with to see if they have any open research student opportunities available.